vuhoangha/omni-stream/README.md

 - `ringBufferSize`
   > Size of the Lmax Disruptor's Ring Buffer for sending/receiving messages.
 Must be a power of two.
   > Default: `131,072`

+- `queueWaitStrategy`
+  > The wait strategy of the Processor for new messages from Chronicle Queue.
+  > Default: `OmniWaitStrategy.YIELD`

 - `maxNumberMsgInCachePub`
   > Maximum number of messages in the ZeroMQ publisher's cache.